-All of the trademarks, illustrations, images, logotypes, and slogans used in connection with promoting the Event and selling the Tickets and their accessories are and will remain the sole property of the GIP and/or its partners.
+All of the trademarks, illustrations, images, logotypes, and slogans used in connection with promoting the Event and selling the Tickets, the Products and their accessories are and will remain the sole property of the GIP and/or its partners.

 Any total or partial reproduction, modification, or use of such trademarks, illustrations, images, logotypes, or slogans for any reason and on any media whatsoever, by any Purchaser or Ticketholder, without the GIP’s prior express consent, is strictly prohibited.

 In addition, Purchasers/Ticketholders shall not capture, record, store, broadcast, and/or make available to the public, in real time or playback, wholly or partially, with or without charge, any sound recording and/or any animated image captured by any means inside the Circuit in connection with the Event (including drivers and cars), regardless of the broadcast method (television, radio, Internet, mobile, phone, or any other current or future method).
 The GIP reserves the right to refuse to allow any photo/video capture or recording equipment to be brought into the Circuit other than a mobile phone.